 Customer experience, or CX, is the customer's overall sentiment of every interaction that they have with your company.
 This evaluation runs parallel to your inbound marketing approach, beginning with the first point of contact with the customer and ending with your feedback outlets.

-Customer experience accounts for what happens leading up the support phone call and why overall customer experience with your company is resulting in the frustration observed.
+Customer experience accounts for what happens leading up to the support phone call and why the overall customer experience with your company is resulting in the frustration observed.
 While a positive CX can be the catalyst for a loyal customer base, a negative experience can influence potential prospects even before they interact with your company.
-Being proactive in your approach to CX can not only help your team solve for these tricky customer situations, but create a long-term game plan for problems that may occur down the road.
+Being proactive in your approach to CX can not only help your team solve these tricky customer situations but create a long-term game plan for problems that may occur down the road.

 Ready to build a better experience for your customers?
 Check out these tips that can help you get started.